microsoft/testfx/docs/mstest-runner-protocol/001-protocol-intro.md

 > Discovery/Run requests, as well as TestNode format specified in the intial release of the protocol
 > should be supported by all clients/servers.
 > As such, they're not expressed via capabilities.

+## Callback provider

+In some cases the test runner might want to start additional child processes.
+If client has the `testing.callbackProvider` capability, the client will provide a port for multiple connections.

+This allows for instance for the test runner to start multiple child processes that it distributes test run over, while each of these child processes can directly send callbacks to the client with test node updates, rather than have to relay all information via the main test runner node.

+Another use case is the collection of hang dumps, crash dumps, in which case the test runner node might crash, while the hang dump watcher process can still send back the hang dump/crash dump attachment, even after the crash.

 ## Discovery and run requests